reportportal/service-ui/app/src/pages/inside/common/accordion/README.md

 ## **Accordion component**

 Has height and width adjusted by content.
-All tabs a collapsed by default.
+All tabs are collapsed by default.
 Have no paddings, margins, background.
 Content align by tab title.